fatGNU/fatGNU/README.md

 I'm not here to correct them, rather to provide improved versions of conducting and presenting such items in a self-describing fashion.

-Reach me on gnunjuguna@gmail.com
+Reach me on gnunjuguna@gmail.com, or here.

-You can reach me